griarsvah/griarsvah/README.md

 - 👋 Hi, I’m Vahe
 - 👀 I’m interested in IT
 - 🔭 I’m currently working on Yandex.Eats as QA
-- 🌱 I'm learning QA Engineer
+- 🌱 I'm learning Angular | QA Engineer
 - 👯 I’m looking to collaborate on everyone
 - 🤔 I’m looking for help with working as QA enginer
 - 💬 Ask me about everything
 - 📫 How to reach me: [griarsvah@gmail.com](mailto:griarsvah@gmail.com),  [t.me](https://t.me/GriArsVah)
 - 😄 Pronouns: he/him

 ### Skills